 Grammatically, the exclusive we refers only to the speaker or writer and others, but not to the person addressed.
-If someone invited to a party you might remember that you had plans to go see a concert with your spouse.
-You may respond with, “I’m sorry, but we have plans for tonight.”
+If someone invites you to a party, but you remember that you have plans to go see a concert with your spouse, you may respond with, “I’m sorry, but we have plans for tonight.”
 The we refers to you and your spouse, explicitly leaving out the person who invited you.
 There’s a famous put-down, commonly associated with theater auditions, “Don’t call us, we’ll call you.”
 That’s a perfect example of using the exclusive we.

 Then there are some lesser-used examples of the word we which nevertheless bear mentioning.

 - Editorial we – Not simply used in publishing, but for any person of authority within a company or organization to state an idea or philosophy.
 “We will not tolerate that kind of behavior in this office.”

 - Author’s we – This is used by instructors as well as authors and scholars to include the listener or audience with the speaker in making a conclusion.
 “We can see that Laurel and Hardy were much more successful together than they were apart.”

 - Nosism – The use of we to refer to oneself.
 “We are humble.”
 Avoid it.

 - Royal we – Also known as the majestic plural, it is used by members of royalty.
 Identical to nosism.
 “We are not amused.”

 - Second-party we – Often used by waiters, but also by others, in place of the word you.
 “How are we this evening?”
 “Did we brush our teeth today?”
 Avoid it.

 We hope that this explains the various uses of the first person plural personal pronoun.